pingswept/me30-website/content/notes/KB2040-challenges.md

 5. Make an LED attached to pin D6 send Morse code for "TUFTS".
 6. Turn your gearmotor on for 5 seconds, then off for 5 seconds, then repeat, using pin D6.
 You'll probably need a transistor for this.

+### KB2040 + H-bridge
+Use an H-bridge circuit to make your gearmotor spin clockwise for 5 seconds, then counterclockwise for 5 seconds, using pins D5 and D6.

 ### Set 2

 7. Make your gearmotor slowly increase in speed for 5 seconds, then slowly decrease in speed for 5 seconds, then repeat, using pin D6.